#StayHomeLookUp, Utah city to host fireworks show to honor frontline workers

-HERRIMAN, Utah (ABC4 News) – Herriman City will he hosting a fireworks display to honor frontline workers amid the coronavirus pandemic on May 30th.
+HERRIMAN, Utah (ABC4 News) – Herriman and surround cities will he hosting a fireworks display to honor frontline workers amid the coronavirus pandemic on May 30th.
 ‘Frontline Salute: Salt Lake Valley’ will take place May 30 at 10 p.m. from Butterfield Park.

 RELATED: ‘Prudent and patriotic’ or ‘irresponsible and dangerous’?
 Organizer says Kaysville concert will go on as planned